Pavlo-Orhunov/Pavlo-Orhunov/README.md

 I have been studying ***web page layout*** for a few years.
 I recently completed a course on the 'Freelancer Life Style' education platform and earned a certificate.
 I already have completed projects — some following lessons from different instructors, and others created independently.
 You can find all my work here.

-I plan to continue to develop as a web page ***layout designer***, because this area of IT, which I entered not so long ago, is extremely interesting to me and I would like to improve in the layout of interesting and beautiful layouts.
+I plan to continue growing as a web page ***layout designer*** because I find this field of IT, which I entered not long ago, extremely interesting.
+I want to keep improving my skills in creating engaging and visually appealing layouts.

 Previously, I worked as a software tester on Applause (uTest platform), having previously completed all the academy courses, received a tester certificate, having completed courses in Ukraine.